The old New England weather adage holds true for Connecticut: if you don’t like the weather, wait ten minutes.

 Top indoor activities in CT, throughout the state

 Here are the best indoor activities in CT for a rainy day.
+Scroll down for our quick video introduction, our map, and the details.

 Indoor activities near Greenwich, Connecticut

 In this writer’s opinion, Greenwich, Connecticut really shines in fine weather.
+It does host one of the best beaches in Connecticut, after all.

 But that doesn’t mean a rainy day removes all options to enjoy the area!